Dermo-optical perception

-Dermo-optical perception (DOP) – also known as dermal vision, dermo-optics, eyeless sight, eyeless vision, skin vision, skin reading, finger vision, paroptic vision, para-optic perception, cutaneous perception, digital sight, and bio-introscopy – is a term that is used in parapsychological literature to denote the alleged capability to perceive colors, differences in brightness, and/or formed images through the skin (without using the eyes, as distinct from blindsight), especially upon touching with the fingertips.
+Dermo-optical perception (DOP, also known as dermal vision, dermo-optics, skin vision, skin reading, finger vision, cutaneous perception, digital sight, and bio-introscopy) is a term that is used in parapsychological literature to denote the alleged capability to perceive colors, differences in brightness, and/or formed images through the skin (without using the eyes, as distinct from blindsight), especially upon touching with the fingertips.

 Typically, people who claim to have dermo-optical perception claim to be able to see using the skin of their fingers or hands.
 People who claim to have DOP often demonstrate it by reading while blindfolded.
 The effect has not been demonstrated scientifically.

+Paroptic vision – also known as paroptic sense, eyeless vision, eyeless sight, para-optic perception, extra-optical vision or extra-retinal vision (not to be confused with extra-retinal information, an unrelated neuroscientific concept) – is a broader term referring to the alleged ability to perceive visual phenomena by any means without the light from the scene entering the eyes.
+Besides DOP it includes for example the ability to see an object enclosed by a box that is impervious to light.

 History

 The first Western scientific reports are from the 17th century.
-Scattered cases kept being reported over the years, but scientific interest didn't pick up until the 20th century.
-ESP researchers enthusiastically studied DOP, hoping that it was an example of extra-sensory perception, but they could only conclude that some of the results couldn't be explained by cheating.
+Scattered cases kept being reported over the years, but scientific interest did not pick up until the 20th century.
+ESP researchers enthusiastically studied DOP, hoping that it was an example of extra-sensory perception, but they could only conclude that some of the results could not be explained by cheating.

 According to Joe Nickell, a noted skeptic, many circus entertainers and magicians have utilized tricks to perform eyeless-sight feats.
 In the 1880s Washington Irving Bishop performed the "blindfold drive" with a horse-drawn carriage.
 In the early 20th century Joaquín María Argamasilla known as the "Spaniard with X-ray Eyes" claimed to be able to read handwriting or numbers on dice through closed metal boxes.
 Argamasilla managed to fool Gustav Geley and Charles Richet into believing he had genuine psychic powers.
 In 1924 he was exposed by Harry Houdini as a fraud.
 Argamasilla peeked through his simple blindfold and lifted up the edge of the box so he could look inside it without others noticing.

 A teenager from America named Pat Marquis known as "the boy with X-ray eyes" was tested by J. B. Rhine and was caught peeking through the blindfold down his nose.
 Science writer Martin Gardner has written that the ignorance of blindfold deception methods has been widespread in investigations into objects at remote locations from persons who claim to possess eyeless vision.
 Gardner documented various conjuring techniques psychics such as Rosa Kuleshova, Linda Anderson and Nina Kulagina have used to peek from their blindfolds to deceive investigators into believing they used eyeless vision.